zopefoundation/www.zope.org/docs/developer/python2.rst

 - at package release time releases need to be cut from both the ``master`` and maintenance branches

+- since existing tools for finding updated dependencies for Zope 4 only detect the very latest releases, which may no longer support Python 2, every single dependency that is pinned to an earlier version must be manually checked to see if there are updates.

 With that in mind, dropping Python 2 (or Python 3.5) support for a Zope 4 dependency is allowable under the following circumstances: